iRobot has a new line of robot vacuums, and we will be comparing all three of them – the Roomba I7+ vs. I7 vs. E5.

 - WiFi and Alexa Compatible: You don’t need a remote with these vacuums as much thanks to the WiFi and iRobot Home App.
 Voice is also another option through Alexa.

-- Navigation: The Roomba I7 and I7+ have the same smart mapping navigation that helps the robot be efficient, avoid obstacles and know exactly where it is.
-After it saves the map of your home, you can ask it to clean specific rooms at specific days at specific times.
-That’s the biggest benefit of the latest I-series.
+- Navigation: The Roomba I7 and I7+ have the same smart mapping navigation that helps the robot be efficient, avoid obstacles, and know exactly where it is.
+After it saves your home map, you can ask it to clean specific rooms on specific days at particular times.
+That’s the most significant benefit of the latest I-series.
 The Roomba E5 does not have this smart mapping or the recharge and resume.’

-- Self-Emptying Dust Bin: Roomba I7+ is a game-changing product in that it can empty its own bin.
-This frees you up from having to empty the bin after every cycle. iRobot adds a second vacuum on the charging base that empties it for you.
+- Self-Emptying Dust Bin: Roomba I7+ is a game-changing product in that it can empty its bin.
+This frees you up from having to dump the bin after every cycle. iRobot adds a second vacuum on the charging base that disposes of it for you.
 The Roomba I7 and E5 don’t have it.

-- Price: The Roomba i7+ with the self-emptying bin is the most expensive of the bunch, the Roomba I7 without the clean base is the cheaper than the I7+ and the E5 is the cheapest.
+- Price: The Roomba i7+ with the self-emptying bin is the most expensive of the bunch, the Roomba I7 without the clean base is cheaper than the I7+, and the E5 is the most economical.

-- Cleaning Performance: All these robots have excellent cleaning performance, at least with dirt pickup on carpet and bare floor.
+- Cleaning Performance: All these robots have excellent cleaning performance, with dirt pickup on carpets and hard floors.
 The difference would be how they go about cleaning.
 The I7 and I7+ with smart navigation will clean multiple rooms efficiently while the E5 cannot.

-Design Similarities and Differences of the I7, I7+ & E5
+Design Similarities and Differences of the I7, I7+, and E5

 The Roomba I7 and I7+ are virtually identical with the same layout and two-tone color scheme.